The Apache Software Foundation > Apache XMLBeans

 Note

 XMLBeans 5.2.2 has a dependency on log4j-api 2.24.1.
 We have discovered an issue with log4j-api 2.24.1.
-We strongly recommend that users stick with XMLBeans 5.2.1 or if you must use 5.2.2, avoid using any version of log4j-core other than 2.24.1.
-Please direct any queries to the Log4j Team.
+We strongly recommend that users avoid XMLBeans 5.2.2 or if you must use it, you should force your build to use log4j-api 2.24.2.
 The main issue is Issue 3143.

 Some bug fixes (for a more complete list of changes see CHANGES or JIRA).